tfrederiksen/inelastica/docs/cite.rst

 Citing
 ======

-If `Inelastica <doc_>`_ is used to produce scientific contributions please include relevant citations to:
+If `Inelastica <docs_>`_ is used to produce scientific contributions please include relevant citations to:

 .. code-block:: bash